Home Health Tips Health Concerns Site Index Glossary

 Allergies

-Allergies are versatile.
+Allergic reactions are versatile.
 They can show up just about anywhere in your body and create an incredible variety of symptoms.
 They can affect you nose, eyes, throat, lungs, stomach, skin and nervous system.
 They can give you a bellyache, a rash and even bring on fatigue and headache.

-Allergy symptoms occur when your body's immune system overreacts to a substance in your environment.
-But, It is not the substance that causes the allergic reactions, it is the body's reaction to that substance that prompt the reactions.
+But it is not the substance that causes the allergic reactions; it is the body’s reaction to that substance that prompts the reactions.
 The immune system overreacts and releases a chemical that the body uses to fight microbial invaders.
 But in allergies, the invaders are not viruses or bacteria.
-They are harmless substances: pollens, dust, mold spores and other substances including food.
+They are harmless substances: pollens, dust, mold spores and other substances including food that create the allergic reaction.

 When the immune system uses its weapons to fight off infection, the results are usually good.
-But if the immune system gets confused and mistakes a pollen for a bacteria, it can unleash those same weapons unnecessarily, wreaking havoc in the body.
+But if the immune system gets confused and mistakes pollen for bacteria, it can unleash those same weapons unnecessarily, wreaking havoc in the body.

 People with allergies have immune systems that can react to just about anything that comes along.
 A tiny particle of the right substance puts your panicky immune system on the defensive.
 Your body strikes back by releasing a rush of a chemical that causes the familiar swelling and running in your nose, eyes and sinuses.